heldanna/uni-assignments/README.md

 COP 3502 (Computer Science 1), COP 3330 (Object Oriented Programming) - Spring 2022

 # What's up with the random "project" file?
 It's my final group project for CDA 3103 (Computer Logic and Organization), which I took in Spring 2022!
+The assignment instructions can be found in the ProjectGuideline PDF.